A celebration of peak Joe Cole: ‘A special player, full of fantasy’

 By the time he had broken into West Ham’s first team, Cole was already asking Harry Redknapp if he could avoid giving interviews.
 The boy from Camden only ever had one thing on his mind: football.

 He went on to make 150 appearances for the Hammers and became renowned for his flair and trickery.
-Those sort of players are few and far between in England, and Cole was a welcome breath of fresh air.
-He was born to entertain.
+Those sort of players are few and far between in England, and Cole was a welcome breath of fresh air; a footballer seemingly born to entertain.

-As a child he had paid particularly close attention to Italian and African football, making a note of the latest piece of skill and trying to hone it himself at the next available opportunity.
+As a child he had paid particularly close attention to Italian and African football, making a note of the latest piece of skill and honing it himself at the next available opportunity.

 Rather than be overawed by the seriousness of top-flight football, Cole carried the same attitude against his senior pros, with the advice of his coach at Camden and Islington Boys, Terry Howard, ringing in his ears: “Do what you like from now on, son.”